Neuroplastic Pain

 The Myth that Pain Must be Caused by Tissue Damage

-Low back pain, (or LBP) is a common complaint - according to the WHO LBP is the leading cause of disability worldwide, and as of 2020 affected 619 million people world wide.
-Further, 90% of LBP cannot be accounted for “by another diagnosis such as an underlying disease, pathology or tissue damage” (link ) This is called non-specific LBP.
+Low back pain, (or LBP) is a common complaint - according to the WHO low back pain is the leading cause of disability worldwide.
+As of 2020, it was estimated to affect 619 million people around the world.
+Further, 90% of LBP cannot be accounted for “by another diagnosis such as an underlying disease, pathology or tissue damage” ( WHO link ) This is called non-specific low back pain.

 You might be wondering about an MRI result that showed a bulging disk, or disk degeneration - did you know that a systematic review in the American Journal of Neuroradiology of over 3000 patients found that amongst asymptomatic patients in their 30s - 31% had disc herniations and 52% had degeneration.
 Further studies referenced in the review have called into question the value of imaging in predicting the painfulness of degenerative changes.
 For more information, please see the original study table here.